Liestal railway station

 Liestal railway station (Bahnhof Liestal) is a railway station in Switzerland, in the municipality of Liestal and canton of Basel-Landschaft.
 The station is on the Swiss Federal Railway's Hauenstein main line, which connects Basel and Olten.
 It is served by five trains per hour to Basel, four trains per hour to Olten, and hourly trains to Interlaken, Lucerne, and Zürich.
 Several trains a day operate through to Frankfurt and Berlin.
 The station is also the junction for, and terminus of, the Waldenburg narrow gauge railway, which operates a train service every ten or twenty minutes to Waldenburg.
 The Waldenburg line closed in April 2021 until December 2022 for conversion to gauge.
 Since 2019, the Swiss Federal Railways has been undertaking renovation and expansion works at Liestal which were commissioned by the federal government and which are due to be completed in 2025.

+Layout

+Following the 2025 rebuild, Liestal has three platforms.
+On the east side of the station is a side platform which faces track 1; physically adjoining this platform is a bay platform serving track 40.
+(Note: SBB considers this a single side platform serving tracks 1 and 40).
+In the middle of the station is an island platform serving tracks 2 and 3.
+On the west side of the station is a second island platform serving tracks 4 and 5.
+Track 5 serves the tram line to Waldenburg.

 Services

-As of the December 2020 timetable change the following services stop at Liestal:
+As of the December 2025 timetable change the following services stop at Liestal: